 School Related Sexual Abuse

-In sum, if a teacher, coach, or any other person given access to children through an educational institution engages in sexually assaultive behavior, both the bad actor and the institution may be responsible, and therefore, obligated to compensate the injured party for his or her injuries.
-If you or a loved one has been sexually assaulted in the course of their educational endeavors, contact the experienced lawyers at Neumann Law Group for a free consultation.
+In sum, if a teacher, coach, or any other person given access to children through an educational institution engages in sexually assaultive behavior, both the bad actor and the institution may be responsible and, therefore, obligated to compensate the injured party for his or her injuries.

 Client Reviews